 Maximum file size

-- 100 MB server cap.
+- 100 MB server cap on upload.

-What happens when you upload a video
+What happens when you upload on mobile

 - You pick or record a video.